teamniteo/handbook/support.md

 Email support is managed by [GrooveHQ](https://niteoweb.groovehq.com/), a mail-based ticketing system.
 Member sends an email through a contact form or directly, and a support ticket is created in GrooveHQ.

-You should read everything we have on product websites (don’t forget footer links), related [intra](https://intra.niteoweb.com/resolveuid/8c2f57844e2349e9b5de40cf5fad658a?_authenticator=296a0dcf711a0926896807e8b133c924bda5c0e4) articles, in our blogs and help centers – multiple times.
+You should read everything we have on product websites (don’t forget the footer links), [Support repository](https://github.com/niteoweb/support/), in our blogs and help centers – multiple times.
 Most questions visitors and members ask are answered on these pages.

 ## General Instructions